Artificial-Pancreas/iAPS/README.md

 Please understand that this version is:
 - highly experimental and evolving rapidly.
-- not CE approved for therapy yet
+- not CE approved for therapy.

 # Pumps